Avoyelles Parish, Louisiana: History

 Native Americans occupied this area beginning around 300 BC.
 Varying indigenous cultures flourished there in the following centuries.
 Today on the banks of the old Mississippi River channel in Marksville, three large burial mounds have been preserved from the Mississippian culture, which flourished especially along the upper Mississippi, the Ohio River and other tributaries, from about 900 AD to 1500 AD.
 Mounds of its major city, Cahokia, are preserved in western Illinois across the Mississippi from St. Louis, Missouri.
 The trading network reached from the Gulf Coast to the Great Lakes.
 A museum and a National Park commemorate this early culture.

 The Tunica people had bands whose territory extended into the central Mississippi Valley.
 They absorbed the smaller remnant of Avoyel people nearly two centuries ago.
 Through the years, they also intermarried with the more numerous Biloxi people.
 The peoples organized politically in the 20th century and were federally recognized in 1981 as the Tunica-Biloxi Indian Tribe.
 They are the largest Native American tribe in Avoyelles Parish and have a reservation that extends into Marksville.
 Descendants of other smaller tribes are also enrolled in this tribe.

 Avoyelles Parish is known for its French colonial history and tradition of French language use.
-The contemporary Creole traditions, in both music and food, reflect European, African and Native American influences.
-While Avoyelles has a distinctive history of European immigrants, dominated by the French in its early history, it is considered the most northern of the 22 "Acadiana" parishes.
+The contemporary Creole traditions, in both music and food, reflect Native American, African and European influences.
+While Avoyelles has a distinctive history of European immigrants, highly influenced by the French in its early history, it is considered the most northern of the 22 "Acadiana" parishes.
 These have a tradition of settlement by French-speaking refugees from Acadia (now eastern Canada) in the late 18th century.
 They contributed strongly to the development of culture in this area, as did Africans and the indigenous Native Americans.
 The parish is noted for its brand of Cajun/Creole style music and its gumbo, a popular soup with roots in the three major ethnicities noted above.

 The central part of Avoyelles Parish is sited on a large plateau, slightly above the floodplain of the waterways.
 Travel by water was long the primary way to move around this area.
 The Indians used canoes, and the early French settlers developed their own boats, known as pirogues.